cockpit-project/cockpit-project.github.io/running.md

 {% capture debian-official %}
-Cockpit is included in Debian 9 (Stretch) and unstable.
+Cockpit is included in Debian unstable and in backports for Debian 8 (Jessie) and 9 (Stretch).

 1. For Debian 9 you have to enable the [backports repository](https://backports.debian.org):
 ```